tpinetz/dotacrunch/README.md

 `$ pip install -r requirements.txt`

+If you want to execute the examples too, you have to install some additional dependencies

+`$ pip install -r examples-requirements.txt`

 You also need to install smoke which is currently not on pip, just follow the instructions on their github page: [smoke](https://github.com/skadistats/smoke)

 Installation